The simple answer is ‘yes’.

 Similarly at Qantas, Jon Scriven, Group Executive HR and Office of the CEO, said staff at the Flying Kangaroo’s new Mascot office stated 10 percent higher employee engagement levels compared to the Qantas average.

 It’s important to adopt a philosophy that a workplace where people want to work is preferable to creating a space where people have to work.
 This philosophy also has a crucial role to play in how workspace design can help HR professionals in doing their job in sourcing and retaining talent.
+These objectives can be achieved by encouraging your organisation to develop a company culture for the benefit of its employees.

 The modern workplace needs to enhance moods and make it easier for personnel to carry out the duties they are employed to perform.
-Consequently, effective workspace design helps improve productivity and reduce turnover by presenting design solutions that are exciting, enjoyable and practical.
+Consequently, effective workplace design helps improve productivity and reduce turnover by presenting design solutions that are exciting, enjoyable and practical.
 For example, incorporating spaces that facilitate group discussion and collaboration but, at the same time, provide options for staff who prefer ‘quiet time’ to concentrate help accommodate different personalities and the varying needs of a multigenerational workforce.

 With employees working in more and more flexible ways, it’s increasingly important that the work environment helps to enforce brand and company values.
 The office is not just a place where work duties take place but one in which personnel should derive their identity and feel a sense of belonging.
 The physical landscape of the workplace is one factor that can contribute heavily to the identity of an employee and what it means to be part of a particular organisation.